ColeHajek/Settlement-Sight/README.md

+# Note:
+This readme file is for a previous version of settlement sight (https://github.com/cs175cv-w2024/final-project-the-thunder-men) it mostly holds up but take it with a grain of salt

 # Semantic Segmentation for Subsaharan Satellite Images

 This project aims to create a model which can accurately label pixels in satellite images by one of four class labels: